shapun963/SentinelAI/replit.md

 ### Key Design Decisions

-**Monorepo Structure**: The application uses a unified monorepo with shared schemas between client and server, promoting type safety and reducing code duplication.
+**Frontend Separation**: The application now has a dedicated `frontend/` folder containing all client-side code with its own build configuration, package.json, and development setup.
+The original `client/` folder remains for compatibility with the existing Vite configuration.

 **Type-Safe Database Operations**: Drizzle ORM with PostgreSQL provides type-safe database operations while maintaining flexibility for complex queries.